 Cleaning and Sanitizing

-- Stringent cleaning protocols will be administered and enforced in between each block period and at the start and end of each day.
+- Stringent cleaning protocols will be administered and enforced.

 - Ongoing cleaning and sanitizing will be done throughout the day for all frequently touched surfaces, such as door handles, railings, etc.

-- The School will undergo a deep cleaning and disinfecting every Friday (during distance learning day.)
+- The School will undergo a weekly deep cleaning and disinfecting.

 - Any items that are difficult to clean, such as rugs or manipulatives, will be removed from classrooms.

 - In addition to everyday cleaning, we have a special cleaning crew in the evenings.
-We will also contract with a specialized cleaning company to sanitize and disinfect the campus.
+We have a contract with a specialized cleaning company to sanitize and disinfect the campus.

-- Lunch will be eaten in class or specified outdoor area as a single cohort as appropriate
+- Lunch will be eaten in class or specified outdoor area as a single stable group.

 Electives, Extracurricular Activities, Athletics, and School Events